-Using stock and unique photography on your website is probably the most important aspect in making your website look and feel great.
+Using stock and unique photography on your website is probably the most important aspect of making your website look and feel great.
 I always suggest you get your own photography done for the bulk of your static pages (about, services etc) and you can hire a local photographer for 3-4 hours at around $400.
 Make the most of this by making sure you have a clear shot and location list for the photographer to keep them busy.
-Get photography done your office, with your staff, at locations like art districts, coffee shops, against colorful walls, landmarks and farmers markets.
+Get photography done your office, with your staff, at locations like art districts, coffee shops, against colorful walls, landmarks, and farmers markets.
 You should also make sure your shoot day is going to be a nice sunny day.
 Nothing worse than overcast and boorish skies.
 Just make sure when negotiating, that you own all photography and can use it for whatever purposes you see fit and get it in writing by them agreeing by email.

 Be your own Photographer

 Nearly everyone now has a camera on their phone, the only restriction is light.
 During the day you can take amazing photos, as long as your light source (sun) is behind you.
-Mobile Phones generally have poor aperture, so it needs great light for best results.
-So, walking past flowers, vegetables, take a snap, sitting have coffee withy a computer and bag, take a photo, walking through a park, take a photo.
+Mobile Phones generally have a poor aperture, so it needs great light for best results.
+So, walking past flowers, vegetables, take a snap, sitting has coffee withy a computer and bag, take a photo, walking through a park, take a photo.
 You pretty much have no excuse not to take dozens of a day.

 Google Image Search